memfault/interrupt/_drafts/choosing_or_building_an_embedded_db.md

 ### Much Ado About Endianness

-There's one remaining possible portability issue.
+There's one remaining portability issue.
 There have historically been "big-endian" processors which represent multi-byte integers with the most-significant byte first rather than least-significant byte first (so-called "little endian") which has become the dominant endianness today.